TeknoVenus/Thunder/docs/introduction/build_linux.md

 The exact repo and steps here will depend on exactly which plugins you want to build.

-As an example, below are the steps to build plugins from Metrological's ThunderNanoServices repository
+#### ThunderNanoServices

 Clone the ThunderNanoServices repo:
 ```shell
 $ git clone https://github.com/rdkcentral/ThunderNanoServices.git
 ```

-Run the following commands to build and then install ThunderNanoServices:
+Run the following commands to build and then install ThunderNanoServices.

-In the command below, there is a complete list of plugins that do not require any outside dependencies; therefore, each of them can be successfully built in this simple fashion.
+In the command below, there is a complete list of plugins that do not require any outside software/hardware dependencies.
 However, you should customise this to include the plugins you require for your platform.

 ```shell
 $ cmake -G Ninja -S ThunderNanoServices -B build/ThunderNanoServices \